 With so many weird and great things happening in the Teddy Bear world, it makes you wonder if our cuddly friends have emotions and feelings of their own.
 Can they come awake at night and recall our moments of cruelty?

-Perhaps it’s sometimes true that we form connections with all the inanimate objects we surround ourselves with and finally humanise our Teddy Bears, and in doing this, we start treating them like they have human emotions- pain, fear, love.
+Perhaps it’s sometimes true that we form connections with all the inanimate objects we surround ourselves with and finally humanise our Teddy Bears, and in doing this, we start treating them like they have human emotions- pain, fear, West Melbourne Bat Removal, and love.
 In any case, here in Funky Bears, we are sure the mad Teddy Bear creations will continue, and we can not wait to see the upcoming weird or terrific thoughts that people in the same sector as ourselves will produce!